A Travel Price Comparison for Families, Couples, and Backpackers Las Vegas vs. Toronto for Attractions, Food, Nightlife, and Couples

 Because Las Vegas is a large city, there are a variety of ways to spend your time.
 The length of your trip often depends on your style of travel.
 A weekend here is typical.
 People often spend their time relaxing at one of the resorts.
 A weekend is a great amount of time to relax and see the many things that Las Vegas has to offer.

-You'll find museums and nightlife around the cultural big city of Toronto.
+You'll find museums and nightlife around the diverse big city of Toronto.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This city offers a variety of activities to choose from.

 Five days in Las Vegas or Toronto?